Coldstream railway station: History

-On 15 June 1964 passenger services were withdrawn along the whole line between Tweedmouth and St Boswells.
+On 15 June 1964, passenger services were withdrawn along the whole line between Tweedmouth and St Boswells.
 Freight services between Tweedmouth and Kelso followed suit the next year on 29 March with the complete closure of the line.
-Only one track of the double line between Kelso and Tweedmouth was initially lifted, but all track was removed in 1969 from St Boswells through to Tweedmouth following closure of the freight service to Kelso and complete closure of the Waverley Route.
+Only one track of the double line between Kelso and Tweedmouth was lifted initially; all track was removed in 1969 from St Boswells through to Tweedmouth, following closure of the freight service to Kelso and complete closure of the Waverley Route.

 Services

-Present day
+The site today

 The station has been demolished and a housing estate occupies the site.